MicrosoftDocs/dynamics365-guidance/guidance/resources/fs-resource-cell-template.md

 - Understand *handlebar expressions* since that helps you understand how the sample code works.
 You can find many references and tutorials online if needed, including one in the [Related resources](#related-resources) section.

-- Understand FetchXml to query data and Unified FetchXml (UFX) queries (FetchXml + XPath) to dynamically query data to extend the schedule board and schedule assistant.
+- Understand FetchXML to query data and Unified FetchXML (UFX) queries (FetchXML + XPath) to dynamically query data to extend the schedule board and schedule assistant.
 The [Related resources](#related-resources) section has links related to FetchXML and UFX.

 ## Use case